ml-tooling/ml-workspace/README.md

     </tr>
     <tr>
         <td>NVIDIA_VISIBLE_DEVICES</td>
         <td>Controls which GPUs will be accessible inside the workspace.
 By default, all GPUs from the host are accessible within the workspace.
-You can either use <code>all</code>, <code>none</code>, or specify a comma-separated list of device IDs (e.g. <code>0,1</code>).
+You can either use <code>all</code>, <code>none</code>, or specify a comma-separated list of device IDs (e.g., <code>0,1</code>).
 You can find out the list of available device IDs by running <code>nvidia-smi</code> on the host machine.</td>
         <td>all</td>
     </tr>
     <tr>
         <td>CUDA_VISIBLE_DEVICES</td>
         <td>Controls which GPUs CUDA applications running inside the workspace will see.
 By default, all GPUs that the workspace has access to will be visible.
-To restrict applications, provide a comma-separated list of internal device IDs (e.g. <code>0,2</code>) based on the available devices within the workspace (run <code>nvidia-smi</code>).
-In comparison to <code>NVIDIA_VISIBLE_DEVICES</code>, the workspace user will still able to access other GPUs by overwriting this configuration from within the workspace.</td>
+To restrict applications, provide a comma-separated list of internal device IDs (e.g., <code>0,2</code>) based on the available devices within the workspace (run <code>nvidia-smi</code>).
+In comparison to <code>NVIDIA_VISIBLE_DEVICES</code>, the workspace user will be still able to access other GPUs by overwriting this configuration from within the workspace.</td>
         <td></td>
     </tr>
     <tr>